Board of Directors

 Breyon has many years of experience in state government and behavioral health.
 He established The Stratamas Group, LLC.
 Breyon values providing mentorship to Virginia Tech students, where he joined his fraternal organization and served the Montgomery County, Radford, and Greater Roanoke Valley communities.
 He participates in local and statewide behavioral health initiatives, national business development organizations, and youth sports development leagues.

-Miriam is a Chemical Engineer with a BS and MS from North Carolina State University.
-She works for TE Connectivity in the Global Operations organization supporting manufacturing excellence and safety initiatives for plastics injection molding.
+Miriam is a chemical engineer employed by TE Connectivity in the Global Operations organization, supporting manufacturing excellence and safety initiatives for plastics injection molding.

 Miriam grew up with a knowledge of and appreciation for her Preston ancestors due to the family history that was lovingly shared by her great-aunt, Ellinor Graham Preston.
 Family trips often included visits to Preston homes – including Smithfield.